Influenza (flu) as an example of a viral disease

 Various measures can be taken to control and prevent the spread of influenza:

-• Vaccination: Annual influenza vaccines are highly effective in reducing the risk of infection and severe complications.
+• Vaccination: Annual influenza vaccines are highly effective in reducing the risk of infection and severe illness.

-• Hygiene practices: Frequent handwashing, covering coughs and sneezes, and avoiding touching the face.
+• Hygiene Practices: Frequent handwashing, covering coughs and sneezes, and avoiding close contact with sick individuals.